 The targeted data rates are up to 100Gbps.

-Channel bonding (parallelized channels and PHY layers) is needed to achieve 100Gbps.

 The Bit Error Rate should be less that 10E-12 after Forward Error Correction.
-This is similar to LVDS performance and corresponds to one error every 10s at 100Gbps and at 10cm.
-The modulation should be based on line coding (20Gbps payload throughput maximum per channel).
+This is similar to LVDS performance at 10 cm and corresponds to one error every 10s at 100Gbps.

 Specific issues with respect to regulation